sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 line: almost all of the students *do* seem to have improved their grade, if only by a small amount.
 This suggests that we should be looking at the *improvement* made by each student from one test to the next and treating that as our raw data.
-To do this, we’ll need to create a new variable for the ``improvement`` that each student makes, and add it to the |chico|_ data set.
-The easiest way to do this is to compute a new variable, with the expression ``grade_test2 - grade_test1``.
+To do this, we will need to create a new variable for the ``improvement`` that each student makes, and add it to the |chico|_ data set.
+The easiest way to do thit is to compute a new variable, with the expression ``grade_test2 - grade_test1``.

 Once we have computed this new ``improvement`` variable we can draw a histogram showing the distribution of these improvement scores, shown in :numref:`fig-pairedt` (right panel).
-When we look at the histogram, it’s very clear that there *is* a real improvement here.
+When we look at the histogram, it is very clear that there *is* a real improvement here.
 The vast majority of the students scored higher on test 2 than on test 1, reflected in the fact that almost the entire histogram is above zero.

 What is the paired samples *t*-test?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In light of the previous exploration, let’s think about how to construct
+In light of the previous exploration, let us think about how to construct
 an appropriate *t*-test.
 One possibility would be to try to run an
 independent samples *t*-test using ``grade_test1`` and
 ``grade_test2`` as the variables of interest.
-However, this is clearly
+However, thit is clearly
 the wrong thing to do as the independent samples *t*-test assumes
 that there is no particular relationship between the two samples.
 Yet
-clearly that’s not true in this case because of the repeated measures
+clearly that is not true in this case because of the repeated measures
 structure in the data.
 To use the language that I introduced in the last
 section, if we were to try to do an independent samples *t*-test,
 we would be conflating the **within subject** differences (which is what
-we’re interested in testing) with the **between subject** variability
+we are interested in testing) with the **between subject** variability
 (which we are not).

 The solution to the problem is obvious, I hope, since we already did all